Weird Science

 The peak period for observing meteors from the Perseid meteor shower is slowly coming to an end, but that doesn’t mean the night sky above our heads has become any less interesting.
 On the contrary, late summer and early autumn provide excellent opportunities to observe many fascinating deep-sky objects.
 One of them is the Andromeda Galaxy.

-The photographs below—both the original and its annotated version—were taken without the use of a telescope.
+The photo below were taken without the use of a telescope.
 I used an older Canon EOS 300D DSLR with a 250mm telephoto lens.
 The final image is a stack of 10 exposures, each with a 120-second exposure time, resulting in a total exposure of approximately 20 minutes (of course, for stacking purposes, the required number of dark and flat frames was also captured).
 This was my first photograph of this object, and unfortunately, it is somewhat blurry due to an accidental misfocus while adjusting the camera.
 Nonetheless, I have great sentimental value attached to this photo.

 urban conditions, high level of light pollution